 Voices of Imani

-In the fall semester of the 1977 academic year at Boston College, a small group of black students, feeling the need to be closely connected in their new academic environment, congregated to encourage and support one another by singing the songs of their religious tradition and to give praise to almighty God.
+At Boston College n the fall of the 1977 a small group of black students feeling the need to be closely connected in their new academic environment, congregated to encourage and support one another by singing the songs of their religious tradition and to give praise to almighty God.
 The students chose the name Imani, the Swahili word for faith, as the name for their group.
-In choosing the name Imani for their group, the students were recalling the lyrics of one of the great hymns of the black religious experience: "we've come this far by faith, leaning on the Lord, trusting in His holy word, He's never failed us yet."
+In choosing the name Imani, the students were recalling the lyrics of one of the great hymns of the black religious experience: "we've come this far by faith, leaning on the Lord, trusting in His holy word, He's never failed us yet."
 The repertoire of the group is reflective of this great faith tradition in that it includes the breadth of musical expression in the black worship experience, i.e., spirituals, traditional gospel, contemporary gospel, as well as music of the European tradition.

-In the fall of 1982, Prof. Hubert E. Walters was appointed as lecturer in African & African Diaspora Studies and Music at Boston College, and was asked to be the musical director for the Voices of Imani.
+In the fall of 1982 Prof. Hubert E. Walters was appointed as lecturer in African and African Diaspora Studies and Music at Boston College, and was asked to be the musical director for the Voices of Imani.
 Professor Walters served as musical director until the spring of 2010, when he handed the torch to Chauncey McGlathery.
-Read more about Prof. Walters and Voices of Imani in this article from the Boston College Chronicle
+Read more about Prof. Walters and Voices of Imani in this article from the Boston College Chronicle.

-Voices of Imani is a student-based organization that is connected to the African & African Diaspora Studies Program as a laboratory for the courses taught by Mr. McGlathery.
-Membership in the organization is open to the entire student population at the college and the group is quite diverse in it make-up.
-For the past several years the group has toured various parts of the country during the spring break period.
-In recent years they have visited Tennessee, Florida, Texas, California, Washington, D.C., Virinia, and Atlanta, Georgia.
+Voices of Imani is a student-based organization that is connected to the African and African Diaspora Studies Program.
+Membership in the organization is open to the entire BC student population and the group is quite diverse in its make-up.
+For the past several years the group has toured various parts of the country during the spring break.
+In recent years they have visited Tennessee, Florida, Texas, California, Washington, D.C., Virginia, and Georgia.

-Voices of Imani’s most recent album ”Road to Heaven” was produced by David Altenor in early 2014 is available in all digital stores including iTunes: https://itunes.apple.com/album/road-to-heaven/id860101633
+Voices of Imani’s most recent album ”Road to Heaven” is available in all digital stores including iTunes.